 We won a total defense verdict for mobile device management leader MobileIron in a bet-the-company competitor suit related to alleged patent infringement.
 And we did it for Nintendo in a patent case that made its way from the Eastern District of Texas to the ITC.
 This win preserved the company’s ability to market the Wii in the United States.

 We also offer a leading Asia IP platform.
-Our Chinese IP litigation practice is highly rated by Chambers, and we have long acted for the leading Japanese electronics manufacturers in U.S. and Japanese patent disputes.
+Our Chinese IP litigation practice is rated Tier 1 by Asia Legal Business, and we have long acted for the leading Japanese electronics manufacturers in U.S. and Japanese patent disputes.

 Clients such as Oracle, Facebook, Microsoft and DISH Network call on our Supreme Court & Appellate practice for their most important appeals.
 And we win – sometimes against all odds.
 We saved DISH Network from a life-threatening injunction and Facebook from the Winklevoss twins.
 We argued before the Supreme Court on behalf of Microsoft in a historic data privacy case and made the argument that Congress should clarify the issue at hand, not the courts, which Congress eventually did through enacting the CLOUD Act.
-As for patent appeals, the Federal Circuit is our home court – we’ve argued more than 50 IP appeals and filed 20 amicus briefs in just the last two years, and one of our lawyers literally wrote the book on arguing patent appeals before the Federal Circuit.
+As for patent appeals, the Federal Circuit is our home court – we’ve argued more than 50 IP appeals and filed 20 amicus briefs in just the last 24 months, and one of our lawyers literally wrote the book on arguing patent appeals before the Federal Circuit.

 We prevailed in one of the biggest employment cases against the tech sector when we clinched a total defense verdict for Kleiner Perkins against former partner Ellen Pao.
 With our client’s reputation on the line, we steadily chipped away at Pao’s discrimination claims.
 The Recorder called our team’s cross-examination of the plaintiff "masterful," while The New York Times billed the case as a "battle between legal powerhouses."
 We scored back-to-back wins for tech titans Microsoft and Twitter in major gender discrimination cases, referred to as “the barometer for gender bias litigation in the tech industry.”
-We also help our clients beat trade secrets claims, for example clearing the way for Mark Hurd to join Oracle.
+We also help our clients beat trade secrets claims, for example, clearing the way for Mark Hurd to join Oracle.

 By definition, disruptors are often ahead of regulation.
 We help our clients advocate before State AGs and legislatures for policy that is pro-innovation and pro-consumer.
-We’re helping DraftKings and FanDuel, the market-leading online fantasy sports gaming businesses, as well as the Fantasy Sports Trade Association, wage a 50-state campaign.
+We helped DraftKings and FanDuel, the market-leading online fantasy sports gaming businesses, as well as the Fantasy Sports Trade Association, wage a 50-state campaign.
 So far, 11 state legislatures have passed legislation making it safe for our clients to operate.
 For our client Zenefits, who provides user-friendly HR software directly to employers large and small, we’ve gone directly to state legislatures to help them understand how Zenefits’ model is good for employers and employees alike.
 At the federal level, our International Trade and Compliance team advocates for the Semiconductor Industry Association and other tech trade associations on policy matters in sensitive areas of trade, defense, national security and advanced commercial technology.

 We bring our deep knowledge of the tech industry to help clients like Microsoft and Sony navigate complex proceedings in the U.S. and internationally, and we helped Apigee with its recent acquisition by Google.
 We have a particular focus on complex cases at the intersection of antitrust, privacy and intellectual property.
 We also regularly act for leading tech companies in obtaining premerger clearance.

 When shareholder class action claims arise, our securities litigators protect our tech clients, such as Paypal and NVIDIA.
-Our team includes two former U.S. Attorneys as well as dozens of former senior officials at the Securities and Exchange Commission and the Department of Justice.
+Our team includes a former U.S. Attorney as well as dozens of former AUSAs and senior officials at the Securities and Exchange Commission and the Department of Justice.

 Named the most innovative law firm in North America by the Financial Times in 2016, 2017 and 2018, we value innovation as much as our clients do.
 With Stripe, we are collaborating on Atlas, a program to help startups from around the world incorporate more easily in the U.S. We won an Innovation Award from Recorder for our work on this area.
 We partnered with our client Long Term Stock Exchange (LTSE) to launch a first-of-a-kind tool for tech founders to evaluate whether their company is ready to go public and list on any exchange.
 The tool, called IPO Ready, allows startups to stress-test IPO readiness in 20 minutes, receiving a readiness score and a roadmap for next steps.
-In Paris, we’re teaming up with Partech Ventures on "Europe Made Easy," a new service to help international tech businesses enter the European market.
-And we joined up with Y Combinator to create a fresh form of early startup financing known as Simple Agreements for Future Equity (SAFEs).
+In Paris, we’re teaming up with Partech Ventures on "Europe Made Easy" to help international tech businesses enter the European market.
+We joined up with Y Combinator to create a fresh form of early startup financing known as Simple Agreements for Future Equity (SAFEs).
 A more flexible and efficient alternative to convertible notes used in capital raising, SAFEs have been quickly adopted by the market.
 And we’ve partnered with NYU’s Future Labs to provide 120+ emerging companies with free legal counseling through an on-site presence at this public-private incubator.